The Elfrida Society

 • peer advocacy

-• health advocacy including health workshops
+• health advocacy including a monthly health podcast and online workshops

-Community advocacy – Spot purchase by local authority
+Community advocacy: Spot purchase by local authority

 Community advocacy can cover a range of areas, but typically individuals are supported with issues related to housing, benefits, health, debts, social care support and social inclusion.

-Care Act advocacy – Spot purchase by local authority
+Care Act advocacy: Spot purchase by local authority

 Care Act Advocacy provides a service for people who are going through a social care assessment, review or a safeguarding inquiry who don't have an appropriate adult supporting them.

-Peer advocacy – Free
+Peer advocacy: Free

-Health advocacy – Free
+Health advocacy: Free

-Specialist parents advocacy – Spot purchase by local authority
+Specialist parents advocacy: Spot purchase by local authority

 The specialist advocacy service for parents with a learning disability and neurodiversity includes support with court proceedings in all matters related to child protection and child in need cases.